CodeItQuick/PokerHandRangeRubyReact/README.md

 Note: PR's are deployed to AWS for previews.
 The PR-style is out of sync with my typical workflow, and I plan to revamp the project management style in this project (mostly to simplify it).
 As always this is a bit of a work in progress.

+# Thanks
+Thanks to mahonz for the help in developing the application from the client-perspective.